learn-javascript-courses/checkin/README.md

 3. Open an issue with a link to your fork.

 To get credit, you must [open an issue](https://github.com/learn-javascript-courses/checkin/issues/new?title=Challenge+completed+level:+basic/mid/advanced) with a link to your fork.

+## License Terms

+By implementing the app described above and posting it publicly on GitHub, you agree to the following license terms:

+**"You"** or **"Your"** means the rights holder. **"Contributions"** means any software, images, audio, or other creative work produced by you during the course of working on this project. **Recipients** means anyone who recieves the software by any means, in any medium, or through any distribution channel.

+* **You Own Your Creative Work.** You reserve all right, title, and interest in and to Your Contributions.
+You may use your solo projects in your portfolio.
+* **Grant of Copyright License.** Subject to the terms and conditions of this Agreement, You hereby grant to Recipients of this software a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+* **Grant of Patent License.** Subject to the terms and conditions of this Agreement, you hereby grant to recipients of this software patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work.

+You represent that you are legally entitled to grant the above license.